i-mo-k/pirple_JS_ES6_tuto/README.md

 ## variables.js
 This file is about percieving the differences between the classical var keyword and the ES6 keywords let and const.

+## syllogism.js
+This file is about using if statements to express syllogisms.